 Based on Section 5 of the National Land Code, 1965, a Land Office Title means a title evidenced by a Mukim grant or Mukim lease, or by any document of title registered in a Land Office under the provisions of any previous land law.

 This applies to townlands, village lands, country lands or any land with more than 4 hectares of size in a capital city.
 This is in accordance with Section 77(3)(a) of the NLC.
-Under Section 77(3)(b), it states that the Land Office Title for the country land shall not exceed 4 hectares in area or size.
+Section 77(3)(b) stipulates that the size or area of the Country Office Title may not exceed 4 hectares.

 The information on this website is subject to change at any time without prior notice from Properly.
 Quantitative metrics are taken and used based on recency at the time of writing.
 While the Properly team takes information accuracy seriously, we are not liable for any losses due to incorrect information.
 The information provided is solely to inform users and is not in any way a form of offer or contract unless stated otherwise.